Feb 24, 2026 · 7 min read

 Conclusion

-You cannot build a modern, data-driven enterprise on a foundation of chaotic, disorganized PLC tags.
+Building a modern, data-driven enterprise on a foundation of disorganized PLC tags is highly inefficient.

 Learn how the Proxus IT/OT Bridge automates your DataOps Pipeline →